 We are happy to consider doctorate research relevant to any hub, but may also be looking to fill specific research roles in some areas.
 Search the FindAPhD database for our itemised research opportunities, or find out more by visiting our website.
-For an informal chat contact Rosie Johnson on (0)1280 828204 or email via the box below.
+For an informal chat contact Rosie Morgan on (0)1280 820227 or email via the box below.

 Applicants would typically have at least a 2:1 in a BSc or BA (Hons) Psychology single honours or Psychology major degree and an MSc degree (or equivalent), although exceptional candidates without postgraduate qualification will be considered.

 In the first instance, full-time PhD students must present their work at a formal assessment meeting one year after registration in order to confirm their PhD status.
 For suitable students, there may be teaching opportunities after confirmation.
 Candidates must typically be self-funded but we will support postgraduate candidates in their applications for doctoral scholarships to external funding bodies.

 Our Research Hubs